neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 ### Wrapping Up

 At this point we have a fully functioning, although simplistic, token contract.
-If you'd like to go into more details on some aspects or work on some of the parts we skipped, like event notifications or advanced topics like invoking other smart contracts, check out [NEO•ONE Courses](/course).
-Otherwise, head to the next section to learn about integrating a dapp with the NEO•ONE client and smart contract APIs.
+Head to the next section to learn about integrating a dapp with the NEO•ONE client and smart contract APIs.
 Once you have it integrated, try it out with the React boilerplate that was generated with create-react-app!

 ---